Covid-19 Guide for Masses & Services

 Hand sanitizer is available in the Narthex as you enter and exit the church.

-Offertory baskets are located in the back of the church as you enter and exit.
-We encourage you to consider signing up for our secure electronic offertory HERE.
+Offertory collection has resumed, plus baskets are located in the back of the church as you enter and exit.
+As always, you may consider signing up for our secure electronic offertory HERE.

 If you require any additional assistance, please ask an usher, sacristan, or any available parish staff member as you enter.

 We will continue with 'no handshakes' during the 'Sign of Peace.'

 Reception of Holy Communion:

 As you approach the Eucharistic Minister before receiving Holy Communion: If you are wearing a mask, please bow and remove your mask, then the Eucharist will be placed in your hand to consume.

-The celebrant may convey additional changes or directives about the distribution of Holy Communion at Mass.
+The celebrant may convey additional directives about the distribution of Holy Communion at Mass.

 Digital Bulletins are always available to download or read online from our website HERE.
 However, we have printed bulletin copies, which are available as you exit the church.

 We are committed to your safety and spiritual well-being!

 Your safety and spiritual well-being are our top priority.
-We will maintain regular sanitation and adjust our safety protocols as needed and recommended by the CDC to comply with our state's guidelines.
+We will maintain regular sanitation and review any safety protocols as needed and recommended by the CDC to comply with our state's guidelines.

 For additional resources and COVID-19 information, please visit:

 The Archdiocese of Philadelphia's Arise Information Here

 Confessions take place on Saturdays from 9 to 9:30 AM.

 Our baptisms, marriages, and funeral rites remain and will follow any necessary guidelines.